 Buying a Restaurant: Consultation

-Consulting a law firm familiar with real estate, restaurant, liquor and zoning laws, can make it far more likely you will secure a great location for your new business.
+Consulting a law firm familiar with real estate, restaurant, liquor, and zoning laws, can make it far more likely you will secure an excellent location for your new business.
 Considerations include:

 - Proper ventilation and code compliance

 - Liquor license requirements, including requirements of the New York State Liquor Authority regarding distance from churches, schools, etc.